-Brisbane's location is one of its greatest secrets β the capital sits at the crossroads of some of Queensland's most diverse landscapes.
+Brisbane's location is one of its greatest secrets — the capital sits at the crossroads of some of Queensland's most diverse landscapes.
 In one direction, the Sunshine Coast's hinterland and beaches.
-In another, the Gold Coast's surf and the sub-tropical rainforest of Lamington.
+In another, the Gold Coast surf and the sub-tropical rainforest of Lamington.
 Push south-west and you're in the Granite Belt wine country; head east and you're island-hopping across Moreton Bay.

-The world's third-largest sand island β and Brisbane's most spectacular day trip.
-Snorkel the Tangalooma Wrecks, sandboard down massive dunes, spot wild dolphins at dusk.
-No paved roads, no day-trippers who aren't smiling.
+The world's third-largest sand island — now officially Gheebulum Kunungai National Park — and Brisbane's most spectacular day trip.
+Snorkel the Tangalooma Wrecks, sandboard massive dunes, spot wild dolphins at dusk.
+No paved roads anywhere on the island.

 Tamborine Mountain

-Brisbane's most popular wine country day trip β and rightly so.
-Gallery Walk is lined with over 40 boutiques, galleries and restaurants; the Cedar Creek Winery and Witches Falls are local legends.
-Add the Skywalk rainforest walk and Curtis Falls for a classic Tamborine day.
+Brisbane's most popular wine country day trip.
+Gallery Walk has 40+ boutiques and restaurants; Cedar Creek Winery and Witches Falls are local legends.
+Add the Skywalk rainforest canopy boardwalk and Curtis Falls for a classic Tamborine day.
+Our small-group tour covers all the highlights.

-One of SE Queensland's most dramatic landscapes β a basalt plateau carved by ancient waterfalls, with Natural Bridge (a cave waterfall lit by glowworms at night), the 109-metre Purlingbrook Falls and the Best of All Lookout with extraordinary views across the coast and hinterland.
+A basalt plateau carved by ancient waterfalls — Natural Bridge cave waterfall glowing with bioluminescent glowworms (visible even in daylight), the 109m Purlingbrook Falls, and Best of All Lookout with extraordinary views across the coast.
+One of SE Queensland's most dramatic and undervisited landscapes.

 Lone Pine Koala Sanctuary